-Salgado has had numerous exhibitions in influential museums around the world, including the Genesis exhibition on view now at the National Museum of Singapore (through July 2014).
-His work has been the subject of solo shows at the Barbican Gallery, London; the International Center of Photography, New York; the Corcoran Gallery, Washington, DC; the Photographers' Gallery and the Natural History Museum, London; and the Royal Ontario Museum, Toronto.
-His work is in the permanent collections of the Museum of Modern Art, New York; the Chicago Art Institute; the Smithsonian Institution, Washington, DC; and the Los Angeles Country Museum of Art.
+Salgado has had numerous exhibitions in influential museums around the world, including the Genesis exhibition, which was on view for four months at the National Museum of Singapore and extended due to record attendance.
+Genesis makes its United States debut at the International Center of Photography in New York this month.

+Salgado's work has been the subject of solo shows at the Barbican Gallery, London; the International Center of Photography, New York; the Corcoran Gallery, Washington, DC; the Photographers' Gallery and the Natural History Museum, London; and the Royal Ontario Museum, Toronto.
+His work is in the permanent collections of the Museum of Modern Art, New York; the Chicago Art Institute; the Smithsonian Institution, Washington, DC; and the Los Angeles County Museum of Art.

 Among his many honors, Salgado has been named a UNICEF Goodwill Ambassador and an honorary member of the Academy of the Arts and Sciences in the United States.
 Since the 1990s Salgado and his wife, Lélia Wanick Salgado, have been restoring a 676-hectare portion of the Atlantic Forest in Brazil.
 In 1998 they founded the nonprofit Instituto Terra, an organization focused on reforestation and environmental education.
-In recognition of Instituto Terra, in 2012 Mr. and Mrs. Salgado received the e-award in Education by Instituto-E in partnership with UNESCO and the City Hall of Rio de Janeiro as well as the Personalidade Ambiental Prize from the World Wildlife Fund.
-Brazil.
+In recognition of Instituto Terra, the Salgados received the e-award in Education by Instituto-E in partnership with UNESCO and the City Hall of Rio de Janeiro as well as the Personalidade Ambiental Prize from the World Wildlife Fund, Brazil.